Reintroduction of the Gray Wolf: Pros and Cons

-Of course, not everyone missed the wolves.
+Not everyone missed the wolves.
 Hard working livestock owners, of which there are many in Montana, battled one less obstacle in the absence of these adept predators.
-Additionally, for huntsmen (and women) the new abundance of game animals was a dream come true.
+Additionally, for huntsmen (and women,) the new abundance of game animals had become a dream come true.
 The aforementioned Paradise Valley became a prodigious elk hunting mecca hosting over 3200 hunters annually.

-For decades, Gardiner Montana, a town within the northern boundaries of Yellowstone National Park, held the unique "Late Elk Hunt" for six weeks in January and February just to be able to control the size of the local elk herd.
-This was and still is a significant source of revenue for the state through hunting licenses as well as increased tourism.
-The controversy over the pros and cons of wolf reintroduction was in full motion.
+For decades, Gardiner Montana -- a town within the northern boundaries of Yellowstone National Park -- held the unique "Late Elk Hunt" for six weeks in January and February, just to be able to control the size of the local elk herd.
+This was, and still is, a significant source of revenue for the state through hunting licenses as well as increased tourism.
+The controversy over the pros and cons of wolf reintroduction was now in full motion.